Do you only have 30 bucks for a pair of headphones? Here are the best cans under $30.

 Wireless Bluetooth technology that works is hard to get.

-You can find wireless Bluetooth headphones under 30 dollars, but they have only basic functionality and average audio quality.
+You can find wireless Bluetooth headphones under 30 dollars, but they have only basic functionality (Bluetooth and microphone integration) and average stereo audio quality.
 Just the fact that wireless is a feature eats up most of the price you’re paying.

 Manufacturers are creating more affordable wireless headphones.
-See the best Bluetooth headphones under $100 to find some great options.
+If you don’t mind getting slightly more expensive headphones, see the best Bluetooth headphones under $100 to find some great options.

 You can expect good sound quality.